JaceRider/Kade/README.md

 ## Testing

-Tests are run through the wonderful mocha so just clone the library run `npm install` then `npm test`
+Tests are run through the wonderful mocha so just clone the library run `npm test`

 ## Add components